shubhamkumarjha123/py_codes/folder/Merge two dictionaries into one.md

-# Merge two dictionaries into one.
+# Merge 2 dictionaries into one.

 ```python